THE GRAY FOSSIL SITE

 Located in the town of Gray in East Tennessee, the Gray Fossil Site preserves the remains of a forested pond ecosystem that existed around 4.5-5 million years ago during the Early Pliocene Epoch.
 Excavations at this site have recovered fossils of around 200 species of animals and plants buried in an ancient sinkhole-pond.
 They reveal a forest dominated by oak, hickory, and pine trees and home to tapirs, rhinos, alligators, mastodons, and more.
 At that time East Tennessee had a slightly warmer climate compared to today.

-As the only known fossil site of its age in the Appalachian region, the Gray Fossil Site offers a one-of-a-kind window into the history of the area.
+As the only known fossil site of its age in the Appalachian Highlands, the Gray Fossil Site offers a one-of-a-kind window into the history of the area.
 The site also benefits from being located just a few minutes off of Interstate 26 and only a short drive from the ETSU campus.
 Museum staff conduct field work for several months of the year and lab work all year round, and the museum is a popular attraction for the local community and tourists.
-More than 25,000 fossils have been catalogued from the site, including several extinct species that are new to science.
+More than 30,000 fossils have been cataloged from the site, including several extinct species that are new to science.

 How was the site formed?